jwoehr/qisjob/README.md

 and other useful operations for Qiskit experimentation.

-*Note* this document always reflects the latest and may be ahead of the release versions.
-See the README.md in the release version itself for contemporary information.

 **`qis_job` comes with NO GUARANTEE and NO WARRANTY including as regards correctness nor applicability.
 See LICENSE.**

 `qisjob` can run Qiskit experiments expressed as either: